metamathematics/C-Exercises/Chapter01/README.txt

     makes tabs and newlines visible in an unamiguous way.

 12. Write a program that prints its input one word per line.

+13. Write a program to print a histogram of the length of words in its input.

+14. Write a program to print a histogram of the frequencies of different characters.